-- 2.33 Interested Parties can make representations about licensing applications or apply for a review of an existing licence. - 2.34 The principles the licensing authority will apply to determine whether a person is an interested party are that: - - each case will be decided upon its merits; - the authority will not apply a rigid rule to its decision-making and will consider the examples of considerations provided in the Gambling Commission's guidance for local authorities, - the authority will also consider the Gambling Commission's guidance that "has business interests" should be given the widest possible
+- 2.33 Interested Parties can make representations about licensing applications or apply for a review of an existing licence. - 2.34 The principles the licensing authority will apply to determine whether a person is an interested party are that: - each case will be decided upon its merits; - the authority will not apply a rigid rule to its decision-making and will consider the examples of considerations provided in the Gambling Commission's guidance for local authorities, - the authority will also consider the Gambling Commission's guidance that "has business interests" should be given the widest possible interpretation and include partnerships, charities, faith groups and medical practices.

-- interpretation and include partnerships, charities, faith groups and medical practices. - 2.35 A person is an interested party in relation to an application for or in respect of a Premises Licence if, in the opinion of the Licensing Authority the person: - (a) lives sufficiently close to the premises to be likely to be affected by the authorised activities. - (b) has business interests that might be affected by the authorised activities, or - (c) represents persons who satisfy paragraphs (a) or (b). - 2.36 Interested parties can be persons who are democratically elected such as district and parish councillors and MP's.
-No specific evidence of being asked to represent an interested person will be required as long as the councillor / MP represents the ward likely to be affected.
-Likewise, parish councils likely to be affected will be considered to be interested parties. - 2.37 District councillors may act on behalf of an Interested Party provided they are not Members of the Licensing Sub-Committee that is dealing with the application to which the representations relate. - 2.38 Where district councillors are an Interested Party in their own right, they may make written representations in respect of an application but may not attend a hearing in person, whether to represent another Interested Party or not. - 2.37District councillors who are members of the Licensing Committee will not qualify to act in this way. - 2.382.39 Other than persons mentioned in paragraphs 2.36 and 2.37, the Licensing Authority will generally require written evidence that a person/body (e.g. an advocate / relative) some form of confirmation that a person is authorised to represent an Interested Party. - 2.392.40 The Licensing Authority considers that Trade Associations, Trade Unions and Residents and Tenants Associations qualify as "Interested Parties" where they can demonstrate that they represent persons in paragraph 2.36 (a) or (b). - 2.402.41 This authority will not however generally view these bodies as interested parties unless they have a member who can be classed as an interested person, i.e. lives sufficiently close to the premises to be likely to be affected by the activities being applied for. - 2.412.42 In determining if a person lives or has business interests sufficiently close to the premises that are likely to be affected by the authorised activities the Licensing Authority will consider the following factors: -
+- 2.35 A person is an Interested Party in relation to an application for or in respect of a Premises Licence if, in the opinion of the Licensing Authority the person: - (a) lives sufficiently close to the premises to be likely to be affected by the authorised activities, - (b) has business interests that might be affected by the authorised activities, or - (c) represents persons who satisfy paragraphs (a) or (b). - 2.36 Interested Parties can be persons who are democratically elected such as District and parish Councillors and MP's.
+No specific evidence of being asked to represent an interested person will be required as long as the Councillor/MP represents the ward likely to be affected.
+Likewise, parish Councils likely to be affected will be considered to be interested parties. - 2.37 District Councillors who are members of the Licensing Committee will not qualify to act in this way. - 2.38 This Authority will generally require written evidence that a person is authorised to represent an Interested Party. - 2.39 The Licensing Authority considers that Trade Associations, Trade Unions and Residents and Tenants Associations qualify as Interested Parties where they can demonstrate that they represent persons in paragraph 2.35 (a) or (b). - 2.40 This authority will not however generally view these bodies as Interested Parties unless they have a member who can be classed as an Interested Party. - 2.41 In determining if a person lives or has business interests sufficiently close to the premises that are likely to be affected by the authorised activities the Licensing Authority will consider the following factors: - The size of the premises. - The nature of the premises. - The distance of the premises from the location of the person making the representation. - The potential impact of the premises (e.g. number of customers, routes likely to be taken by those visiting the establishment). - The nature of the complaint.
+This does not mean the personal characteristics of the complainant but the interest of the complainant, which may be relevant to the distance from the premises. - The catchment area of the premises (i.e. how far people travel to visit).

-- The size of the premises. - The nature of the premises. - The distance of the premises from the location of the person making the representation. - The potential impact of the premises (e.g. number of customers, routes likely to be taken by those visiting the establishment). - The nature of the complaint.
-This does not mean the personal characteristics of the complainant but the interest of the complainant, which may be relevant to the distance from the premises. - The catchment area of the premises (i.e. how far people travel to visit). - Whether the person making the representation has business interests that might be affected in that catchment area.
+• Whether the person making the representation has business interests that might be affected in that catchment area.